 To fuel their growth in this rapidly expanding industry, Zirtual announced that they raised an additional $2 million in venture capital in January 2013.

-If you’re looking for a dedicated virtual assistant service as an alternative to Zirtual, two that come highly regarded are eaHELP and Worldwide101.
-You’ll find the base hourly rates slightly higher, though Worldwide has a 10-hour a month plan that is about $100 less than Zirtual’s “Entrepreneur” plan.
+If you’re looking for a dedicated virtual assistant service as an alternative to Zirtual, two that come highly regarded are Time Etc and Boldly.
+You’ll find the base hourly rates slightly lower at Time Etc and slightly higher at Worldwide.

 Have you worked with a Zirtual concierge?
 If so, please share your experience below!